DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 An oscillator is, obviously, the most important part of a VCO module, because it's the sound source!

-Like real Prophet VS synthesizer, the _Vektor_ module is using four digital oscillators (waveform sample-based, except the white noise who are using hybrid sampling & synthesis).
+Like real Prophet VS synthesizer, the _Vektor_ module is using **4 digital oscillators** (waveform/sample-based, except the white noise who are using hybrid sampling/synthesis), it's the reason why the module is using **Quad** tag (search from VCV Rack 2 module browser).

 Each oscillator is identified by a letter: **A**, **B**, **C**, and **D**.
 In the 2D environment of _Vector Synthesis_ (in the "diamond"), oscillator A is left, oscillator B is top, oscillator C is right, and oscillator D is bottom.